-- in near-real-time to security management stakeholders [9].
-This demonstration uses an enterprise SIEM dashboard capability to support the continuous monitoring described in Scenario 3. - 730 4.2.4.1 Archer Integrated Risk Management (IRM) Platform - 731 This demonstration leverages the Archer IRM platform to create customized dashboards that alert the - 732 appropriate audience of a potential platform integrity issue.
-Depending on the size of the organization, - 733 the targeted audience could be individuals or groups who perform separate roles, such as IT Operations, - 734 system administrators, incident response teams, or a SOC.
-When the appropriate organizational - 735 member is alerted by the dashboard of an integrity issue, the Archer platform enables the following - 736 actions:
+4.2.4.1 Archer Integrated Risk Management (IRM) Platform

+This demonstration leverages the Archer IRM platform to create customized dashboards that alert the appropriate audience of a potential platform integrity issue.
+Depending on the size of the organization, the targeted audience could be individuals or groups who perform separate roles, such as IT Operations, system administrators, incident response teams, or a SOC.
+When the appropriate organizational member is alerted by the dashboard of an integrity issue, the Archer platform enables the following actions:

-- Act and investigate the computing device by viewing the associated asset management data. - 738 2.
-Review and initiate remediation and recovery capabilities. - 739 Our dashboards import platform integrity data from three sources-the Eclypsium Analytic Platform, - 740 Microsoft Endpoint Configuration Manager, and IBM QRadar.
-The monitored integrity data is also - 741 correlated with individual computing devices, integrating the asset management capabilities discussed - 742 in Section 4.2.2.
+- 1. Act and investigate the computing device by viewing the associated asset management data. - 2.
+Review and initiate remediation and recovery capabilities.

+Our dashboards import platform integrity data from three sources-IBM QRadar, Microsoft Endpoint Configuration Manager, and the Eclypsium Analytic Platform (see Section 4.3.4).
+The monitored integrity data is also correlated with individual computing devices, integrating the asset management capabilities discussed in Section 4.2.2.

-743 4.3 Supporting Platform Integrity Validation Systems
+4.3 Supporting Platform Integrity Validation Systems

-- 744 This section describes supplemental services and systems that support the security characteristics - 745 defined in Section 3.5.
-These systems integrate with existing services that an enterprise may already - have fielded, as described in Section 4.2
+This section describes supplemental services and systems that support the security characteristics defined in Section 3.5.
+These systems integrate with existing services that an enterprise may already have fielded, as described in Section 4.2